 This deluxe plus package includes the Automatic Tonearm Lift Lifter with four interchangeable sleeves for adjustments in height 1 1/4" to 2 3/4".

 The Tru- Lift is unquestionably the worlds best automatic tonearm lifter.
 Handmade and hand assembled in London, Ontario.
-Only the best materials like solid brass and stainless steel and have built the Tru-Lift to last a life time.
+Only the best materials like solid brass and machined brass and have built the Tru-Lift to last a life time.

 The Tru-Lift Automatic Tonearm Lifter is designed to protect your precious record collection.
 It’s made from the highest quality materials and features an oil-filled hydraulic lifter that will raise the turntable’s stylus when your cartridge has played its final tune.